0330 133 1111

 Our Derby RICS surveyors inspected this terrace house.
 The front and rear walls of this property had been badly damaged by water because of failure to undertake a few hundred pounds of gutter and down pipe repairs.
 Intruders had damaged the kitchen and bathroom and run off with the boiler as well as damaging central heating pipes.
 An extension containing the bathroom and kitchen was single skin construction and likely to be cold and prone to water penetration.
 An attic conversion had dangerous stairs and no fire protection and probably no insulation of the ceiling.

-Independent CPR Part 35 report for court on poor workmanship to a Derby roof by rogue traders.
+Independent CPR Part 35 report for court on poor workmanship to a Leicester roof by rogue traders.

 This roof was recovered at a cost of £12,000.
 The work was probably largely unnecessary.
 Most of the work will have to be redone.

-Report on a defective Nottingham roof by cowboy builders.
+Report on a defective Leicester roof by cowboy builders.

 In this case a rouge trader could not find the cause of a small roof leak and after several visits to the property advised the owner that the battens were rotten and that it would need to be recovered at a cost of £4000.00.
 The trader then only recovered one face of the roof but charged for two.
 One the face of the roof he did recover he did not carry out any work to the actually area of the roof that was causing the leak.
 The recovering was so badly done that the roof will have to be recovered again.
 The actual cause of the leak was where the small front gable over the bedroom window joins the main roof and could have been repaired at a cost of a couple of hundred pounds.
 The two valley liners that run either side of the gable did not meet at the apex and when a mortar joint between the covering tile and main roof had fractured water was able to enter.